francoisroyer/clj-cqrs/README.md

 ## License

-Copyright © 2016 Francois Royer - Datasio - froyer@datasio.com
+Copyright © 2016 François Royer

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.